NEW YORK – Super Bowl ads this year morphed into mini soap operas.

 Dwayne "The Rock" Johnson shrugged off aliens so he could get more milk for his kids in a Super Bowl spot for the Milk Processor Education Program.
 Anheuser-Busch's commercial told the story of a baby Clydesdale growing up and returning to his owner for a heartfelt hug years later.
 And a Jeep ad portrayed the trials and triumphs of families waiting for their return of family members.

 The reason for all the drama off the field?
-With 30-second spots going for as much as $4 million this year and more than 111 million viewers expected to tune in, marketers are constantly looking for ways to make their ads stand out.
-And it's increasingly difficult to captivate viewers with the cliche plots of babies, celebrities, sex and humor that they've become almost immune to -- unless there's a story attached.
+With 30-second spots going for as much as $4 million and more than 111 million viewers expected to tune in, marketers are constantly looking for ways to make their ads stand out.
+And it's increasingly difficult to captivate viewers with short-form plots involving babies, celebrities, sex and humor — unless there's a compelling story attached.

 "A lot of advertisers are running long commercials to tell these stories that engage people often in a very emotional way," said Tim Calkins, clinical professor of marketing at the Kellogg School of Management at Northwestern.
 "These spots that tell stories really stand out in the clutter."